grinnellm/SpawnLocations/README.md

 By default, spawns are summarised by year and Location in tonnes (t).
 Alternatively, users can choose to summarise spawns by Location only (i.e., aggregate spawns over years).
 Users can view spawns as a figure and as a table, both of which can be downloaded.
-For more information on Pafic Herring spawn data, contact [Jaclyn Cleary](mailto:Jaclyn.Cleary@dfo-mpo.gc.ca), [Matt Grinnell](mailto:Matthew.Grinnell@dfo-mpo.gc.ca), or [Matt Thompson](mailto:Matthew.Thompson@dfo-mpo.gc.ca),
+For more information on Pacific Herring spawn data, contact [Jaclyn Cleary](mailto:Jaclyn.Cleary@dfo-mpo.gc.ca), [Matt Grinnell](mailto:Matthew.Grinnell@dfo-mpo.gc.ca), or [Matt Thompson](mailto:Matthew.Thompson@dfo-mpo.gc.ca),